European rhinoceros beetle: Life cycle

 The larvae grow in decaying plants feeding on woody debris (xylophagy), generally non-resinous.
 They can reach a length of 60–100 mm.
 The development period lasts 2 to 4 years.
 The adult’s size is influenced by the quality and abundance of food.

-The mammoth wasp (Megascolia maculata) is a parasitoid of O. nasicornis larvae.
+The mammoth wasp Regiscolia maculata is a parasitoid of O. nasicornis larvae.
 The female wasp lays one egg inside the beetle larva; when the egg hatches, the wasp larva will feed on the host.

 The adult beetle emerges between the end of March to May, and lives for a few months until autumn.
 It occurs mainly during the months of June and July and is very active, flying at dusk and by night, attracted by lights.
 In this stage they do not feed, consuming only the reserves accumulated during the larval stages.